omerXfaruq/School-Projects/PhD/README.md

 # PhD-Projects

-These are my projects from my PhD in Penn State University, Computer Science and Engineering department, you can find course materials from [here](https://farukozderim.github.io/PhD-Courses/) as well.
+These are my projects from my PhD in Penn State University, Computer Science and Engineering department, you can also find course materials from [here](https://farukozderim.github.io/PhD-Courses/).

-For more info about the courses:
+To get more information about the courses:

 https://bulletins.psu.edu/university-course-descriptions/graduate/cse/